Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Methods

 \section{Methods}

 In this study, we conducted extensive fieldwork primarily in Beijing and Changsha in China, focusing on MCN companies and live-streamers.
-From April to December 2023, we engaged in a nine-month in-depth ethnographic investigation.
-Our fieldwork involved observing the daily operations of three MCN companies (AB, QC, XH in our cases)—pseudonyms used to protect the anonymity of participating organizations—including how they set up live-streaming environments, provided technical and emotional support, and managed interactions among managers, technologists, and live-streamers.
+From April to December, 2023, we engaged in a nine-month in-depth ethnographic investigation.
+Our fieldwork involved observing the daily operations of three MCN companies (A, B, C in our cases)—pseudonyms used to protect the anonymity of participating organizations—including how they set up live-streaming environments, provided technical and emotional support, and managed interactions among managers, technologists, and live-streamers.
 We also followed streamers’ broader daily routines to understand their labor conditions and platform practices in context.
 All observations were conducted with the consent and cooperation of both the MCN companies and the individual participants.

-To supplement this ethnography, we conducted one-on-one online interviews with 24 live-streamers and 13 MCN practitioners, each lasting approximately one hour.
-While our immersive fieldwork was based in three MCNs, our interview sample expanded to include participants from a total of seven MCN companies (AB, QC, XH, KX, HG, RZ, XY).
+To supplement this ethnography, we conducted one-on-one online interviews with 24 live-streamers, seven former live-streamers, and 13 MCN practitioners.
+While our immersive fieldwork was based in three MCNs, our interview sample expanded to include participants from a total of seven MCN companies (A, B, C, D, E, F, G).

 This research received approval from the university’s Institutional Review Board (IRB).
 Throughout the study, we were transparent about our researcher roles and obtained informed consent from all participants.
-We also engaged in ongoing reflexive practices, including regular internal discussions among research team members to critically examine power dynamics, positionality, and potential sources of bias.